 Fixed conversion reactor

-The fixed conversion reactor is a simplified reactor model for which the conversion of a reaction is specified.
+The fixed conversion reactor is a simplified reactor model for which the extent or conversion of one or more reactions are specified.
 It has one inlet and one outlet.
 Before running the fixed conversion reactor, it needs to know about reactions.
 A reaction package must therefore be assigned to the fixed conversion reactor.

 For a set of reactions, the fixed conversion reactor considers two scenarios: either the reactions are assumed to be in series or parallel.

-For parallel reaction, the conversions of component i for the reaction j, ζi,j, is specified.
+For parallel reaction, the extent rj, or conversion ζi,j of component i, for the reaction j, is specified.
 Using this definition we obtain for the overall conversion of component i:

 where Lin and Lout are the in- and outlet streams.
 It is sufficient to specify only one conversion ζi,j per reaction since this fixes the effective rate of the reaction under consideration:

-The definition as above requires consistent inputs; only a single conversion, ζi,j is allowed per reaction.
-Inconsistent conversion may yield negative compositions and the unit will return with an error.
+The definition as above requires consistent inputs; only a single extent, rj, or conversion, ζi,j is allowed per reaction.
+Invalid specifications may yield negative compositions and the unit will return with an error.

 The conversion for serial reactions are defined by:

 where the intermediate total flow rates, Li, are obtained from a total mass balance.
 This equation is evaluated sequentially in the same order as the reactions appear in the "reactions" tab of the unit operation's configuration window.